Cal Poly Mustangs: Student referendum and move to NCAA Division I

 Cal Poly put a referendum vote to its student body on Nov.
 20–21, 1991.
-The referendum passed, with students voting to elevate all 16 NCAA sports teams at the time (since increased to 21 intercollegiate teams in the years to follow) from Division II of the NCAA to Division I by the 1994-95 school year, passed by 267 votes in the largest voter turnout in school history, featuring 10,369 total votes cast, with 5,318 (or 51.2 percent) passing the measure.
+The referendum passed, with students voting to elevate all 16 NCAA sports teams at the time from Division II of the NCAA to Division I by the 1994–95 school year, passed by 267 votes in the largest voter turnout in school history, featuring 10,369 total votes cast, with 5,318 (or 51.2 percent) passing the measure.
 This move would be accommodated by the student body individually paying a total of $35 more per quarter by 1994 (steadily going in increments from the incumbent $8 Athletics fee at the time to $43 per quarter by 1994).

 Afterward, the NCAA officially certified Cal Poly as a Division I-AA football school on August 9, 1993.
-Its first year of playing at the Division I level in all sports (volleyball and wrestling were already Division I, being the two exceptions) was 1994-95.
+Its first year of playing at the Division I level in all sports (volleyball and wrestling were already Division I, being the two exceptions) was 1994–95.

 Conference alignment

 Announced October 14, 1994, Cal Poly joined the Big West Conference for a majority of its sports programs, from the American West Conference.
-The 1996-97 school year then marked Cal Poly's first season competing in the Big West.
+The 1996–97 school year then marked Cal Poly's first season competing in the Big West.

 Cal Poly was accepted into the Big Sky Conference as an affiliate member for football on September 7, 2010.
-The Mustangs' first-ever Big Sky game was played on September 22, 2012, a 28-20 home win over UC Davis.
+The Mustangs' first-ever Big Sky game was played on September 22, 2012, a 28–20 home win over UC Davis.